Endangered river: American Rivers reports

 Each year American Rivers publishes a list containing ten of "America's Most Endangered Rivers".
-In 2018 its criteria focused on "threats [to rivers] from the Trump administration" and they selected the Big Sunflower River as the one most endangered using their criteria.
+In 2018 its criteria focused on "threats [to rivers] from the Trump administration" and it selected the Big Sunflower River as the one most endangered using their criteria.
 The river is one of the main tributaries of the Yazoo River in the U.S. state of Mississippi but is threatened by the Yazoo Backwater Area Pumping Plant project which they say has the potential to damage 200,000 acres of important wetland.

 World Resources Institute project

 The World Resources Institute's Aqueduct project evaluated, mapped, and rated the state of the water supplies for 100 river basins in areas of high population.
 Their list highlighted the dangers to the Qom River, Yongding River, Brantas River, and Heray Rud River amongst others.